mvolkmann/blog/src/htmx.md

 hx-push-url=“true” gives history support, so the back button can go to a previous state of the UI.
 Try this! it does this by snapshoting the entire DOM and saving it in localstorage. this uses the standard history API. writing to localstorage can be disabled if desired. use the hx-request HTTP header to determine how to render a page when the browser is refreshed. this enables support for deep links. this is useful when HTMX has replaced portions of a page.

-HTMX 2.0 (expected late 2023 or early 2024) will remove legacy support for things like IE, old style websockets, and old style server sent events. this may result in a smaller library size. there will also be some changes to default behavior such as not enabling CORS by default. other changes are not expected to be dramatic.

 HOWL = HowEver you Would Like.
 It relates to being able to write the server-side code using any language/stack that you prefer. unfortunately, this means there are no canonical examples of implementing the backend services for an HTMX application.
 The main thing to avoid on the backend, is producing HTML, with string and concatenation, and not having any editor support for validating the HTML.

-Carson Gross mentioned the BETH stack in the JavaScript Jabber podcast.

 see the htmxLogAll method to enable debug logging.
 Is this on the server side?
 One way of debugging is to use an unminified version of the HMTX library, and set breakpoints in its functions.